Indu Jain

 Indu Jain (8 September 1936 – 13 May 2021) was an Indian media executive and philanthropist.
 She belonged to the Sahu Jain family and was the chairperson of India's largest media group, popularly known as The Times Group.

-As of 2006, Indu Jain had an estimated net worth of $2.4 billion, making her 317th-richest person in the world.
+As of 2006, Indu Jain had an estimated net worth of $2.4 billion, making her the 317th-richest person in the world.
 She was involved in philanthropy related to development and disaster relief, as well as literary endeavours.

 Career and philanthropy

 In 1999, following the death of her husband, publishing magnate Ashok Kumar Jain, Indu Jain became chair of The Times Group, India's largest media group (formally named Bennett, Coleman & Co.
 Ltd).
 This group owns The Times of India and other newspapers and media outlets.
-In 2012, the Times Group employed 11,000 people, and controlled 38 percent of the Indian newspaper market.
+In 2012, the Times Group employed 11,000 people, and controlled 38 per cent of the Indian newspaper market.
 The key to the success of the Times Group is that the newspapers are not about investigative reporting, but selling advertisements with large parts of the papers dedicated to Bollywood and paid editorials.

 According to Forbes's 2006 rankings, Indu Jain had a net worth of $2.4 billion and was the 317th-richest person in the world.
 In 2006, Indu Jain filed charges against Forbes for breach of privacy and stated that the estimates were speculative.
 The Delhi High Court dismissed the case in October 2007.
 As of 2007, she was estimated to be the richest woman in Asia.